Skip to main content

 • If you have a small apartment, consider whether you should adopt a less active cat (usually an older cat), or if you can devote enough time to play to keep your cat engaged and healthy.

 • If you have a very large home, an overly fearful cat may find it overwhelming and spend much of their time hiding.
-Introducing a shy cat in this home would require giving him one room to get comfortable with in the beginning, and then slowly expanding the amount of space he has access to.
+To introduce a shy cat to a large living space, start off by getting them comfortable with one room at first, then slowly expand the amount of space they have to access as they show comfort.
+It's best to take it one room at a time.

 How often are you home?

 • All cats require daily attention, from feeding to affection to playtime, but some cats need more throughout the day than others.
-If your cat doesn’t get the attention he needs, this can lead to behavior problems such as biting, scratching and eliminating outside the litter box.
+If your cat doesn’t get the attention they need, this can lead to behavior problems such as biting, scratching and eliminating outside the litter box.

-• If you’re gone for much of the day, an older and/or independent cat is going to be much happier in your home — which means that you’ll end up much happier too.
+• If you’re gone for much of the day, an independent cat is going to be much happier in your home — which means that you’ll end up much happier too.
+It's still important to provide independent cats with plenty of mental enrichment activities to keep them stimulated and mentally healthy.

 Do you have people over often?

-• If you like to regularly host guests at your home, you should look to adopt an outgoing or independent cat — one who will enjoy the extra attention or happily ignore it.
+• If you like to regularly host guests at your home, you should look to adopt an outgoing or independent cat — one who will enjoy the extra attention or be indifferent to the company.

-• A shy cat who is subjected to frequent social gatherings will likely hide and find his home to be very stressful.
+• A shy cat who is subjected to frequent social gatherings will likely hide and view their home as very stressful.

 How much grooming are you willing to do?

 • Longhaired cats require much more grooming care.
-While a shorthaired cat can often groom himself sufficiently, a longhaired one will need brushed anywhere from daily to a minimum of twice per week.
+While a shorthaired cat can often groom themselves sufficiently, a longhaired cat will need to be brushed anywhere from daily to a minimum of twice per week.

 What kind of personality are you looking for?

 • Take a few minutes to think about what you see when you imagine having your perfect cat in your home.
-Is he playful and energetic?
-Does he sit on your lap while you watch TV?
-Is she mischievous or is she calm?
-Then read the notes on the personalities of the cats available for adoption, and talk to the adoption counselor.
+Are they playful and energetic?
+Do they sit in your lap while you watch TV?
+Are they mischievous or are they calm?
+Then read the notes on the personalities of the cats available for adoption, and talk to your adoption counselor.
 While cats’ personalities can really bloom once they leave the shelter and get into a home, the best indicator of who they are is how they behave in our care at San Diego Humane Society.

 Are you considering allowing your cat to go outside?